srlm-io/rickshaw/README.md

  - Added support for selecting line width.
  - Added more zooming functionality to Range Selection.
 You can now pass an onZoomOut function that will be called on right click, instead of the default onZoom.
 You can also pass `false` to the rangeSelector.zoomTo function to prevent the onZoom function being called (allows you to call zoomTo from within onZoom).
  - Range Selection no longer zooms on the graph.
 Instead, you should use the callbacks and zoomTo method if you want to zoom.
 This is motivated by dynamic data loading: it's easier just to pull new higher resolution data from the server when the user zooms.
+ - HoverDetail has an onShow(x, y) method that you can specify

 The sequence of commands that I used to integrate the shutterstock master into this repository: